Photo Of A Dog Patiently Waiting By The Hospital Bed Of His Deceased Owner Goes Viral

 The family that got to adopt Moose filed the paperwork on June 22.
 They had recently lost their own beloved pet of 14 years and were looking for a new furry friend to become a member of their family.
 When they saw a photo of Moose online they couldn’t help but fall in love along with everyone else.

-Eleventh Hour Rescue recently updated their original post on Facebook to share the happy news.
+Eleventh Hour Rescue recently updated its original post on Facebook to share the happy news.

 “MOOSE HAS BEEN ADOPTED by a wonderful family who will care for and love him for the rest of his life!
 Here is Moose pictured with his new human siblings (Mom & Dad were a bit camera shy).
 Thank you again to everyone who shared his story!”